VOXILegends/SKT_Dwsim-with-Thingsboard-dashboard/README.md

 Dual Actuator Control:

-Exhaust Fan: Controlled by a 5V Relay module via a digital GPIO pin.
+Exhaust Fan Controlled by a 5V Relay module via a digital GPIO pin.

-Ventilation Damper: Controlled by a servo motor using the ESP32's LEDC (PWM) peripheral.
+Ventilation Damper Controlled by a servo motor using the ESP32's LEDC (PWM) peripheral.

-Modern Firmware: The ESP32-S3 firmware is built in Rust on top of the esp-idf framework, ensuring memory safety and high performance.
+Modern Firmware The ESP32-S3 firmware is built in Rust on top of the esp-idf framework, ensuring memory safety and high performance.

 Dual-Platform Data Sinks:

-ThingsBoard (MQTT): Publishes real-time telemetry (temp, humidity) and actuator status (relay state, servo position) via MQTT for a live operational dashboard.
+ThingsBoard (MQTT) Publishes real-time telemetry (temp, humidity) and actuator status (relay state, servo position) via MQTT for a live operational dashboard.

-InfluxDB (HTTP): Directly writes data from the ESP32 to an InfluxDB Cloud bucket using the HTTP v2 API and Line Protocol for long-term storage.
+InfluxDB (HTTP) Directly writes data from the ESP32 to an InfluxDB Cloud bucket using the HTTP v2 API and Line Protocol for long-term storage.